grdl/git-get/README.md

 - .gitconfig entry
 - default value

-> **IMPORTANT!**
+> :warning: **WARNING!** :warning:
 >
-> When changing repos root path using .gitconfig or an env variable use a full, absolute path.
+> When changing repos root path using .gitconfig or env variables, use a full path.
 For example, use `/home/greg/my_repos` instead of `~/my_repos` or `$HOME/my_repos`.
 This is becase `git-get` can't expand shell variables.

 ### Env variables

 Use the `GITGET_` prefix and the uppercase flag name to set the configuration using env variables.
 For example, to use a different repos root path run:
 ```
 export GITGET_ROOT=/path/to/my/repos
 ```

 ### .gitconfig file

 You can define a `[gitget]` section inside your `.gitconfig` file and set the configuration flags there.
 A common and recommended pattern is to set `root` and `host` variables there if you don't want to use the defaults.
 Here's an example of a working snippet from `.gitconfig` file:
 ```
 [gitget]
     root = /path/to/my/repos